frontenddogma/web-development-glossary/manuscript/d.md

 : → Null device

 D3.js
 : A JavaScript library for producing dynamic, interactive data visualizations in web browsers.
-D3.js makes use of the widely implemented Scalable Vector Graphics (SVG), HTML, and Cascading Style Sheets (CSS) standards.
+D3.js makes use of the widely implemented Scalable Vector Graphics (SVG), HyperText Markup Language (HTML), and Cascading Style Sheets (CSS) standards.
 It is the successor to the earlier Protovis framework.
 In contrast to many other libraries, D3.js allows great control over the final visual result.
 D3.js was first released in 2011.&nbsp;[†](#w-d3js) ℹ︎&nbsp;[d3js.org](https://d3js.org/)

 Daemon
 : A computer program that runs as a background process, rather than being under the direct control of an interactive user.
 Traditionally, the process names of a daemon end with the letter “d”, for clarification that the process is in fact a daemon, and for differentiation between a daemon and a normal computer program.
-For example, syslogd is the daemon that implements the system logging facility, and sshd is a daemon that serves incoming SSH connections.&nbsp;[†](#w-daemon)
+For example, syslogd is a daemon that implements system logging, and sshd is a daemon that serves incoming SSH connections.&nbsp;[†](#w-daemon)

 Daily Active Users
 : → Active Users